![]() |

 The Mountain Trial is a severe test of

-fellrunners’ mountaineering ability and stamina.
-Competitors are required to traverse difficult and often dangerous terrain, rapidly but safely.
-Navigational skills and route choice have a direct bearing on each competitor’s
+but safely.
+Navigational skills and route choice have a direct

 safety.
 Evolving from a race organised by the YHA in 1952, it is run